 The morning will include breakfast, an overview of our program, a faculty panel, a current student panel, a presentation from our student organization, and a question and answer session on our Minneapolis campus.
 We will then take the campus shuttle to the St. Paul campus for lunch with LSA alumni, followed by interview time slots for assistantships and internships.
 Interview space will be available until 6:00 pm, but you will be free to leave when your interviews are complete.
-You are able to participate in the entire day, or just the morning or afternoon as you are able.
+You are welcome to participate in the entire day, or just the morning or afternoon as you are able.

 How do I register?